novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-287.md

 (Luck alone can't explain it.
 Actually, I have a lot of experience in game distribution, so I can definitely feel the popularity of 【Space War】.)

-In fact, Son Jung-ui's Software Bank made a lot of money initially from Windows and games.
+In fact, Son Jung-yi's Software Bank made a lot of money initially from Windows and games.

 Even now, they haven't let go of those two areas.